azizyahyaoui/MongoDB-Course-/README.md

 - Basic understanding of programming and data structures
 - Familiarity with JavaScript or another programming language
-- Access to a MongoDB instance or local installation
+- Access to a MongoDB instance or local installation or usage Cloud 'ATLAS'

 ### License

 This course is provided under the MIT License.
-Feel free to use it for personal or educational purposes, but please provide a link to the original source when sharing or modifying the content.
+Feel free to use it for personal or educational purposes, but please provide a link to the source when sharing or modifying the content.

 ### Acknowledgments

 This course is based on the "NoSQL - MongoDB Database" PDF provided by[1].
-The content has been adapted and expanded upon to create a comprehensive learning experience.
+The content has been adapted and expanded to create a comprehensive learning experience.

 Citations: